The Quantified Cognition Lab

 January 27, 2025

-I am thrilled to share the news of two new submissions!
-The first is titled “Gaze Insights into Partially-Encoded Representations of Objects and Categories“!
+I am thrilled to share the news of a new paper titled “Gaze Insights into Partially-Encoded Representations of Objects and Categories“!
 This work leverages computational approaches to investigate eye-tracking patterns during learning as a way to measure memory encoding.
 Special thanks to USU undergraduate Jared Vance and Dr. Kevin Darby, PI of the Lifespan Cognition Lab at Florida Atlantic University, for their contributions to this work!
-Keep an EYE out for our paper!
+Keep an EYE out for our paper in this year’s CogSci proceedings!

 December 5, 2024